nsmaniotto/Internet-Visualizer/README.md

 	- Switches
 	- Routers

-- User can connect network components through their interfaces
+- Users can connect network components through their interfaces

-- User can drag and add protocols to the network components
+- Users can drag and add protocols to the network components

+- Users can now start and control (play/pause/etc.) a simulation

+- Users can now visualize transmitted datas in (slowed) real time or step by step

 ## Planned improvements and features: